 Don't try to put the wheel cover on your compact spare tire.
 It won't fit.
-Store the wheel cover and wheel center cap, if applicable, in the trunk until you have the flat tire repaired or replaced.
+Store the wheel cover in the trunk until you have the flat tire repaired or replaced.

 Notice: Wheel covers won't fit on your compact spare.
 If you try to put a wheel cover on your compact spare, you could damage the cover or the spare.

 Storing the Flat Tire and Tools